OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 0x11bf 14 14 Root detected!
 ```

-Radare2 is very powerful and has dozens commands that you can find on the [radare2 command documentation](https://radare.gitbooks.io/radare2book/basic_commands/intro.html "radare2 command documentation").
+Radare2 is very powerful and has dozens of commands that you can find on the [radare2 command documentation](https://radare.gitbooks.io/radare2book/basic_commands/intro.html "radare2 command documentation").

 ##### r2frida